This post may contain affiliate links. Please read my disclosure for more info.

 Since we didn’t do the whole preschool thing, this was all new territory.
 We had some chaotic mornings.
 I even forgot to pack his snack once (or twice), but as I went along, I slowly managed to stumble upon a few things that reallyyy made things a lot easier!

-Prep all snacks for the week on Sundays
+1. Prep snacks for the week

 This is one less thing I have to worry about during the week.
 I’ll just lay out 5 storage bags for the week and write his name on each one.
 (I still write his name on them, even now, because another kid tried to claim his snack once!)
 Then, I just fill them all up with a snack or two and a drink.
 If it needs to be refrigerated, I keep them in the fridge in their own container to keep them separated.